Best Buy is having a huge sale on Apple gear

 Best Buy's December 2019 Apple sale

-It's not quite as staggering as Amazon's $300 Black Friday discount, but Best Buy's $200 markdown on the 2019 MacBook Air is a solid deal in its own right.
-Note that this is the brand new model with the Retina True Tone display that Apple released in July.
-Read our 2019 MacBook Air preview.

-Best Buy is also cutting $100 off the price of the 128GB version of the 13-inch MacBook Pro released earlier this year.
-But the better deal is on the 256GB model, which features a $200 discount that brings it down to $1,300 -- equivalent to the price of the 256GB MacBook Air when you buy directly from Apple.
-Read our 2019 13-inch MacBook Pro preview.

-Best Buy has returned 11-inch iPad Pro to its lowest-ever starting price, $650.
+Best Buy has returned the 11-inch iPad Pro to its lowest ever starting price, $650.
 And the 256GB model is also on sale for $800.
 Read our iPad Pro review.

 This is the all-time lowest price on this model.
-And every other model in the lineup is also selling at a huge discount:
+Read our Apple Watch Series 4 review.

-Best Buy's sale price is just $10 off the all-time low for these.
+Best Buy's sale price is just $10 more than the all-time low for these.
 Read our Powerbeats3 review.

-These don't say "Apple," but Apple owns the Beats brand now, and these iconic headphones are deeply discounted right now.
+These don't say "Apple," but Apple owns the Beats brand, and these iconic headphones are deeply discounted right now.
 Read our Beats Studio3 Wireless review.

-Best Buy's iPhone 11 deal is great if you're looking to upgrade from a recent phone like the iPhone X, XR or XS.
-The retailer is offering up to $300 off if you're trading in one of those devices in good, working condition and buying an iPhone 11, 11 Pro or 11 Pro Max.
+Best Buy's iPhone 11 deal is pretty darn good if you're looking to upgrade from a recent phone like the iPhone X, XR or XS.
+The retailer is offering up to $500 off if you're trading in one of those devices in good, working condition and buying an iPhone 11, 11 Pro or 11 Pro Max.
 You'll need to be on AT&T, Verizon or Sprint and purchase the new device on your carrier's installment plan, with the total discount varying based on the phone you're trading in and the carrier you're using.

 Older phones will get a discount, but it won't be as substantial as a recent iPhone.
 Regardless, you'll need to go into a physical Best Buy store to get the deal.
 Read our iPhone 11 review.

-Note: This story was previously published.
-It has been updated with the latest deals and prices.